-Cambridge Analytica database identified Black voters as ripe for “deterrence,” British broadcaster says
+Cambridge Analytica database identified Black voters as ripe for ‘deterrence,’ British broadcaster says

 “This machine was built in part by a team from the now-notorious company Cambridge Analytica, working hand in glove with a team from the Republican National Committee,” the segment further claimed.
 Channel 4 did not say how it had obtained the database.

 Tim Murtaugh, a spokesman for Trump’s reelection campaign, dismissed the report as “fake news,” adding in a statement that Trump’s record gave him a “relationship of trust with African American voters.”
-The Republican National Committee, meanwhile, “has not seen the documents" described by the British broadcaster, said Paris Dennard, the party’s senior communications adviser for Black media affairs.
-He added, "that is not our data.”
+The Republican National Committee, meanwhile, “has not seen the documents Tim Murtaugh described by the British broadcaster, said Paris Dennard, the party’s senior communications adviser for Black media affairs.
+He added, “that is not our data.”

 Matt Braynard, who served as the Trump campaign’s data director in 2016, said his team did not use the categorizations featured in the report, relying instead on material from the party and from the firm L2 Political.
 He also said, “Deterrence doesn’t mean suppression and it doesn’t mean deterrence from voting.
 It just means deterrence from voting for Hillary Clinton.”
 James Barnes, a former Facebook employee embedded with Trump’s team, said he had “no exposure to a ‘deterrence’ segment in 2016.”